 Emergency Fund

-Well done if you’ve been responsibly stashing a percentage of your salary toward your emergency fund!
+Well done if you’ve been responsible stashing a percentage of your salary toward your emergency fund!
 After evaluating your potential unemployment “income” sources, consider dipping into your emergency fund.
 While it might feel scary to utilize funds you’ve been saving for so long, remember that this is an emergency.
 Use these funds to make ends meet as you work on finding other employment.
-Once you do, you can contribute to your rainy day fund.
+Once you do, you can contribute back to your emergency fund.

-The fear of being laid off can be extremely nerve-wracking and emotionally challenging.
+The fear of being laid off can be emotionally challenging.
 As with all financial decisions, finding the right advice and developing a thoughtful long-term plan can make a big difference between scrambling financially and feeling secure amidst great uncertainty.
 You’re not alone during this difficult time.